sergiandreplace/sergiandreplace.com/content/post/20170926-flutter-planets-creating-a-planet-card.md

 You can get the file from [here](https://raw.githubusercontent.com/sergiandreplace/planets-flutter/master/assets/img/mars.png).

-Now we can declare it using the sizes and margins we take from the design.
+Now we can declare it using the sizes and margins from the design.

 ```dart
   final planetThumbnail = new Container(